 Commercial Building Disclosure (CBD) is a national program which requires sellers and lessors of large commercial office spaces to provide energy efficiency information to prospective buyers and tenants.
 This is creating a more informed commercial property market, and encouraging more energy efficient buildings and reduced emissions.
-NABERS is used in the Commercial Building Disclosure Program.
+NABERS is used in the CDB program.

 The CBD program is an initiative of the Council of Australian Governments (COAG) and is delivered by the Australian Government Department of the Environment and Energy.